How to create a CSR file in 3 steps

 Certificate Signing Requests

-which is a file containing personal or corporate information related to the domain (site) for which you are applying for a certificate
+and is a file containing personal or corporate information related to the domain (site) applying for a certificate

-Some certificate sales agencies will also undertake the creation of certificates for you if you provide the necessary information at the time of application.
+Some certificate sales agencies will also create the certificate on your behalf if you provide the necessary information when applying

-Can be used when it is necessary to create it on the applicant side
+Can be used when the applicant needs to create it themselves

-We will introduce how to create a CSR file using the openssl command.
+We will show you how to create a CSR file using the openssl command

 1. Create a key file

-First, before creating the CSR file, generate the corresponding key file.
+Before creating a CSR file, you must first generate the corresponding key file

-Change to your working directory and run the following command:
+Change to the working directory and run the following command:

-The above command is for not setting a passphrase.
+The above command is for when you do not set a passphrase

-To set the passphrase, run it with the option "-des3".
+To set a passphrase, run it with the option "-des3"

-However, you will need to enter the passphrase each time you create a CSR file or use the key file.
+However, you will need to enter the passphrase when creating a CSR file or using the key file thereafter

-Every time apache or nginx is restarted on other servers
+Every time Apache or nginx is restarted on other servers I am running,

-We do not require you to enter a passphrase due to the hassle of entering it.
+We have decided not to set a passphrase because it would require the hassle of entering one

-After executing the command, enter the following questions.
+After executing the command, you will be prompted to enter the following questions:

-Once you have entered the above information, your CSR file will be created!
+Once you've completed the above steps, your CSR file will be created!

-In extreme terms, as long as the CommonName is entered correctly, it will be established as a CSR file.
+To put it simply, as long as the CommonName is entered correctly, the CSR file will be valid

-The contents are left to the convenience of the creator.
+The content to be entered is left to the discretion of the author

 3. Consistency check

-Check the integrity of the two files generated in 1. and 2.
+Verify the integrity of the two files generated in steps 1 and 2

 You can decrypt each file with the following command:

-When you run it, you will see the output starting with "Modulus=".
+When you run it, you will see output starting with "Modulus="

 Modulus=A11E0ABEB629...

-If there is no difference between the two output decryption results, the consistency check is complete.
+If there is no difference between the two decrypted results, the integrity check is complete

-However, after decrypting the two files and using a difference checking tool like WinMerge,
+However, after decrypting the two files, you can use a tool like WinMerge to check the differences

-If you are having trouble checking the differences, try the following command.
+If you don't want to bother checking the differences, try the following command:

 diff <(openssl rsa -text -noout -in [key file name].key) <(openssl req -text -noout -in [CSR file name].csr)

-If the diff command does not display any results, it means that the two files have the same decryption result.
+If the diff command returns no output, the two files have the same decrypted results

 thank you for your hard work!